ZeldOcarina/nu-dentistry/tooth-extraction.md

   columns: '1'
   superheading:
   heading: WISDOM TOOTH REMOVAL
-  text: WE PUT YOUR LONG-TERM DENTAL HEALTH FIRST.
+  text: WE PUT YOUR LONG-TERM DENTAL HEALTH FIRST
   content: |-
     Wisdom teeth extractions might seem drastic and terrifying to patients, but they are exceedingly common.
 In fact, over 10 million Americans have successfully had their wisdom teeth removed at some point in their lives.
 Not all wisdom teeth need to be extracted.
 However, studies have shown that up to 85% of all teens and adults need at least one wisdom tooth removed.